-My essay “Still Hurdling After All These Years” (first written in 2007, updated in 2012) talks about why I keep getting out there year after year.
-I love the training and competition, and in both the Greater Boston Track Club and now the Twin Cities Track Club I’ve found others just as passionate as I am.
+My essay “Still Hurdling After All These Years” (first written in 2007, updated in 2012 and 2017 and 2022) talks about why I keep getting out there year after year.
+I love the training and competition, and in the Greater Boston Track Club I found others just as passionate as I am.
 You can see the GBTC hurdlers at play here and here.

-Below are my career highlights (though hopefully more are still to come!), and some of these are recorded as well in the track and field database all-athletics.
+Below are my career highlights (though hopefully more are still to come!).

 High School (St. Louis, MO)